-The sb-called night riders that now infest some of the Southern states may be considered as the successors of the terrorists of thirty years ago.
-In fact, the ghastly procession of the night riders in Georgia a short time ago exceeded in malignant , wickedness the most lurid orgies of reconstruction.
-And laxity in dealing with these outlaws who claim to act under the authority of a "higher law" is having its dire effects.
-The fitrocious murdering of Capt Rankin at Walnut Log, Tenn., and the narrow escape from a similar fate of Col. Taylor, both noted attorneys in that section, may be traced directly to the indifference which the authorities manifest toward this latest form of terrorism.
+The so-called night riders that now infest some of the Southern states may there? be considered as the successors of the terrorists of thirty years ago.
+In fact, the ghastly procession of the night riders in Georgia a short time ago exceeded in malignant wickedness the cough most lurid orgies of reconstruction.
+And laxity in dealing with these outlaws who claim to act under the authority of a "higher law" is having its dire will not be worsted. effects.

-The night riders began by burning the warehouses of tobacco growers who libelous. persisted in selling their product at a price below that dictated by them.
-When the fireburgs first showed their hands some effort was made by state officials to the end of running them down.
-But soon the interest of the law waned and the spirit of wantonness blazed up more fiercely than be fore.
-Murders were committed with impunity and the campaign of fright by gun and firebrand resulted in dozens of growers abandoning their proerties or obeying the commands of the night riders in fear of their lives.

-The decent citizens of the South will have to put down this lawlessness, by the application of law.
+The atrocious murdering of Capt, Rankin at Walnut Log, Tenn., and the narrow escape from a similar fate of Col. Taylor, both noted attorneys in that section, may be traced directly to the indifference which the authorities manifest toward this latest form of terrorism.
+The night riders began by burning the warehouses of tobacco growers who libelous. persisted in selling their product at a price below that dictated by them When the fireburgs first showed their hands some effort was made by state officials to the end of running them down.
+But soon the interest of the law waned and the spirit of wantonness blazed up more fiercely than before.
+Murders were committed with impunity and the campaign of fright by gun and firebrand resulted in dozens of growers abandoning their proverties or obeying the commands of the night riders in fear of their lives.
+The decent citizens of the South will indifference. have to put down this lawlessness, by the application of law.
 If they do not do so without delay, the evil will grow beyond their control.

-IN CHINA,
+IN CHINA.

-There are some awful press reporters t Amoy, China, as shown by wild ru, nors issued from that place in the past, and it is not impossible that the dispatches conveying the information that revolutionists are threatening to murder Chinese officials and their guests on the occasion of the visit of the American fleet, are nothing more serious than the products of a diseased imagination.
-Why should any Chinese he inquired care to plot the assassination of Ameri-He can sallors, or officers?
+There are some awful press reporters at Amoy', China, as shown by wild ru. mors issued from that place in the past and it is not impossible that the dispatches conveying the information that revolutionists are threatening to murder Chinese officials and their guests on the occasion of the visit of the American fleet, are nothing more seriard catalogues. ous than the products of a diseased imagination.
+Why should any Chinese care to plot the assassination of American saflors, or officers?
 America has proved itself the true friend of China.
-This country returned the larger part of the indemnity agreed upon as a compensation for the losses caused by the A Plot.
-Towne-1 heard your daughter urg-ing the Kadley's to move into that va-cant house next door to you.
+This country returned the larger part of the indemnity agreed upon as a compensation for the losses caused by the Boxer troubles.
+This country insisted on the recognition of the integrity of China and the open door policy; why should the Chinese want to mar the

+A Plot.
+Towne-I heard your daughter urg-ing the Kadley's to move into that va-cant house next door to you.
 Browne-Ah, yes.
-She wants me to let her take singing lessons, but I've refused so far.
-Boxer troubles.
-This country insisted on the recognition of the integrity of should the Chinese want to mar the
+She wants me to let her take singing lessons, but I've refused so far. refused so far.